 Is Surrogacy Legal in Illinois?

-- Illinois expressly supports gestational surrogacy through a comprehensive statute that recognizes and enforces properly executed gestational surrogacy agreements.
+- Illinois expressly permits and regulates gestational surrogacy through a comprehensive statute designed to establish intended parents' rights and responsibilities.

-- Compensation to a gestational surrogate is permitted when the agreement meets statutory requirements; funds are commonly managed through an independent escrow arrangement.
+- Compensation to the gestational carrier is permitted when outlined in the agreement, and funds are commonly managed through escrow according to the contract and applicable law.

-- Traditional surrogacy (where the surrogate provides the egg) is not governed by the gestational surrogacy statute and typically requires different legal steps, such as adoption or a court parentage process; outcomes can vary by circumstances and venue.
+- Traditional surrogacy is not governed by the Illinois gestational surrogacy statute and generally requires additional legal steps, such as adoption or termination of parental rights.